Our Quality

 How eggs are processed plays a significant role in their lasting quality, freshness, wholesomeness and safety.
 We use the latest egg-handling technology to ensure our eggs are high-quality and safe.
 To ensure our eggs are still fresh and wholesome when they make it to your table, we process our eggs quickly, but we never skip a step in our overall process.

-• Samples done to inspect quality, dirty’s, leakers and Bloods
+Samples done to inspect quality, dirty’s, leakers and bloods

 • USDA requires 1 sample of 100 eggs per 100 cases finished

-Sauder’s eggs are often gathered in the morning and are picked up by one of our trucks and delivered to one of our five processing plants.
 When the eggs arrive at a Sauder processing facility, they’re washed, candled, sized and packed.
 They’re then loaded onto our refrigerated delivery trucks and transported to their retail destinations.

 Living Conditions on Our Farms

+As we stated earlier, producing high-quality eggs starts with our hens.
 We firmly believe that it’s our responsibility to ensure each hen on every farm in our network is well cared for and the farmers we work with share this belief.
-All of the farmers who produce eggs for Sauder cartons keep their chickens in a controlled, safe, stress-free environment.
+All of the farmers who produce eggs for Sauder’s keep their chickens in a controlled, safe, stress-free environment.

 Every hen house where chickens lay Sauder’s eggs has the right kind of lighting, ventilation, feed and water.
 Our farmers ensure their laying hens have unlimited access to water and that they’re well fed.
 Because hens that produce Sauder’s eggs are so well cared for, they produce high-quality eggs, with each chicken laying as many as five eggs per week.

-At Sauder, we’ve spent generations ensuring our family’s name is synonymous with high quality, and we look forward to doing the same for many generations to come.
+At Sauder’s, we’ve spent generations ensuring our family’s name is synonymous with high quality, and we look forward to doing the same for many generations to come.
 For high-quality eggs and egg products, look for our name on the package.

 To find a retailer near you that sells our eggs, use our store locator now!